My father came from the mountain, my mother from the valley.

-Memories of my mothers home in Corraleehan are older, from when we were younger and full of sunshine.
+Memories of my mothers home are older, from when we were younger, and full of sunshine.

-These grandparent are harder to grasp.
-The children of children born in the famine Patrick Fox is an old man in a cap brought to life in stories, a sepia photograph.
+The children of children born in the famine, these grandparents are harder to grasp.
+Patrick Fox is an old man in a sepia photograph.

 He was the local storyteller, the man to whom people brought letters to read and forms to fill.
-He had died before we were born but lives on in our memories still.
+He died before we were born but lives on in stories still.

-My grandmother Mary Susan Logan lived until I turned six.
+My grandmother, Mary Susan Logan, was with us until I was six.
 She had long silver hair in a bun, gentle elegance.
-Her corner by the fire seemed dark but she’d draw you in with emerald sweets and sweet smiling eyes.
+Her corner by the fire seemed dark at first but she’d draw you in, with emerald sweets and sweet smiling eyes.

-By the fire I see her, and every time I see wild roses I think of her.
-The memory says, a froth of wild roses brushed her dear head that time we walked to the corner.
+Every time I see wild roses I think of her, the way they brushed her dear head that time we walked to the corner.
 Somehow I knew I’d remember.

-She had a passion for music and dancing and before we knew how we’d dance for her, our shoes into slippers on her flagstone floor.
+She loved music and dance and we’d dance for her, our shoes into slippers on her flagstone floor.

-The lane from the road to the house was long and it wound, through high fields to a dip, a rugged place of fiery whin’s to golden crops and down again in verdant green to street, and house.
+The lane from the road was long and it wound, from high fields to a dip, a rugged place of fiery whins, to golden crops and down again in verdant green to street, and house.

-Corraleehan was quiet in our childhood, a place for daydreams, but from our mother we knew it hadn’t always been and her stories of farm and family, of dances and ceilis and everyday things were easily imagined.
-I could see the young people coming over the hill at dawn from a dance or the summer the house was re-thatched they slept under the stars, I like to think of that.
+Corraleehan was quiet in our childhood, a place for daydreams, but from our mother we knew it hadn’t always been.
+And her stories of Corraleehan she painted so clear and so lovely, that I could see the young people coming over the hill at dawn from a dance as if they had just come that morning.
+Or the summer the house was re-thatched they slept under the stars, I like to think of them.

-Hay time in summer heat we’d hide under trees in the cool grass and one bonfire night we had a big fire there with our uncles Joe and Pat, Daddy and Mammy.
+Hay time in summer heat we’d hide under trees in the cool grass and one bonfire night we had a big fire there with our uncles Joe and Pat.
 It was one of those perfect evenings after a long hot day when the air is balm and the ground smells sweet.

 ‘Listen’ my mother said.
-‘Listen to the sound of the corncrake, a creature under threat, a bird of the past we might never hear again, this time might be the last.’
+‘Listen to the sound of the corncrake, a bird of the past, we might never hear it again, this time might be the last.’

 I tried really hard to imprint it in my head only to find was other things got printed there instead.